zhenghaohe/zhenghao.me/content/blog/js-in-depth-types-objects-and-deep-copy.md

 2. Dictionaries: Objects-as-dictionaries have a variable number of properties, whose keys are not known at development time.
 All of their values have the same type.
 A hash table is a specific way to implement a dictionary.

-before ES6, we have to use objects for both use cases.
+Before ES6, we have to use objects for both use cases.
 However, since `Map` was introduced in ES6, we should prefer `Map` when implementing a hash table or a dictionary.
-Defaulting to objects when a key/value structure is needed should really be considered an antipattern for modern JavaScript for a number of reasons:
+Defaulting to objects when a key/value structure is needed should really be considered an anti-pattern for modern JavaScript for a number of reasons:

 - `Map` is much faster when it comes to dynamically inserting/setting/deleting keys at runtime.
 It is easy to convince yourself by benchmarking these operations on `Map` and plain old objects and compare the results.
 But <a href='https://leetcode.com/problems/random-pick-with-weight/discuss/671804/Javascript-with-explanation-and-very-interesting-find-regarding-vs-Map'>this is one post</a> that I found out when I was grinding leetcode that really does a good job of driving home this point about the performance gain of choosing `Map` over objects.
 Basically this dude were brute forcing a `n(o)` approach to solve a binary search problem using `Map` and he didn't get timed out on it.
 But as soon as he switched to plain old object, the solution timed out.
 I thought that was pretty funny.